metal3-io/metal3-io.github.io/_posts/2020-06-18-Metal3-dev-env-BareMetal-Cluster-Deployment.md

 kubectl get Machine -n metal3 -w
 ```

-> This shows the status of Machine associated with control plane and we can watch the status of provisioning under PHASE
+> This shows the status of the Machine associated with the control plane and we can watch the status of provisioning under PHASE

 <br/>
 Once the provisioning is finished, let's get the host-ip :